facebookarchive/hack-langspec/spec/20-namespaces.md

 **Semantics**

-Namespace and sub-namespace names are case-insensitive.
+Namespace and sub-namespace names are case-preserved ([§§](03-terms-and-definitions.md).

 The pre-defined constant `__NAMESPACE__` ([§§](06-constants.md#context-dependent-constants)) contains the name of the current namespace.